In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 Even though women make up the majority of college graduates, are nearly half the work force and are the primary earners in many households, most of them remain out of the loop when it comes to talking with their partner about managing money.

-What I’m wondering is, how can women be effectively successful in the workplace and running their own businesses, if they aren’t properly educated about the financial stuff?
+How can women be effective as the boss and run their own business, if they aren’t properly educated about finances?

 6. Don’t be afraid to ask

 I am a firm believer in the whole “knowledge is power” and the best way to do that is to educate yourself.
-I actually learned this lesson myself this past week.
+I actually had to learn this lesson the hard way, and nearly burned out with my business.

-But before you can become financially savvy, you have to realize that you have a problem, and come to grips with the fact that it’s not okay to dig your head into the sand about your financial issues.
+The first step though, is realizing when you have a problem.
+You have to come to grips with the fact that it’s not okay to dig your head into the sand when it comes to business problems.

-If you’re lucky enough to find someone who’s had experience with something you’re facing, or is an expert in a certain area, take advantage of their expertise.
-Don’t be afraid to ask for help!
+This could mean hiring someone to help pick up the slack, or simply telling your clients that you need a break.
+And if you’re lucky enough to find someone who’s had experience with something you’re facing, or is an expert in a certain area, take advantage of their expertise.

-In reality, tracking your money can actually be a fun experience, if you have the right tools!
-With the vast amount of tools at our fingertips, thanks to the internet, there’s no shortage of resources out there.
+The good news though, is that tracking your money can actually be a fun experience.
+You just need the right tools!
+With the vast amount of tools at our fingertips, there’s no shortage of resources out there.

 Whatever your preferred method, finding the right tools could make all the difference between financial success or failure.